carljparker/data-512/data-512-a1/README.md

 **Pageviews**
 >  <https://wikimedia.org/api/rest_v1/#/Pageviews%20data/get_metrics_pageviews_aggregate__project___access___agent___granularity___start___end_>

+# Notes #

+The pagecount (legacy) API does not provide the ability to specify the type of user agent that accessed the Wikipeda site.
+So, for example, it include traffic from web crawlers and bots.
+The more recent pageview API does provide the ability to specify the type of user agent.
+For these API calls the Jupyter notebook specifies `user`, that is, excluding traffic from web crawlers and bots.

+# Data file columns #

+The CSV file, `en-wikipedia_traffic_200712-202008.csv` has the following columns.
+Not the resolution--or _granularity_--of the data collected is _monthly_.

+`year`

+Year corresponding to the traffic data for all cells in this row.

+`month`

+Month corresponding to the traffic data for all cells in this row.

+`pagecount_all_views`

+The total views--both desktop and mobile--collected by the pagecount (legacy) API for this month and year.

+`pagecount_desktop_views`

+Just the desktop views collected by the pagecount (legacy) API for this month and year.

+`pagecount_mobile_views`

+Just the mobile views collected by the pagecount (legacy) API for this month and year.
+This value is the sum of views from mobile app and views from browsers that navigated to the mobile site.

+`pageview_all_views`

+The total views--both desktop and mobile--collected by the pageview API for this month and year.

+`pageview_desktop_views`

+Just the desktop views collected by the pageview API for this month and year.

+`pageview_mobile_views`

+Just the mobile views collected by the pageview API for this month and year.
+This value is the sum of views from mobile app and views from browsers that navigated to the mobile site.

+# Licensing for data used #

 The data extracted via the above APIs is presumed to be used under the **Creative Commons Attribution-ShareAlike License** or under the, more permmissive, **Creative Commons CC0 License**.
 This presumption derives